Ranked among PwC’s top 3 European Cities For Real Estate Investment (2019-2023)

 Berlin remains a key city within IP Global’s core investment strategy.
 Its housing market has performed exceptionally well for investors over the past several years, with house prices and rents seeing strong and steady growth.
 With a structurally undersupplied housing market, growing population and incomes, and a favourable tax regime for real estate investors, Berlin as an investment destination remains very hard to beat.

-Over the five years leading up to 2021, Berlin's average condominium price surged by 65%*, surpassing the European average.
+Over the seven years leading up to 2023, Berlin's average condominium price surged by 62%.
 The city's housing stock continues to face ongoing pressure due to supply constraints and consistently high levels of inward migration.

 Berlin’s position as an international hub for business, innovation and politics has only strengthened as it proceeds to draw in significant investments focused on improving its advanced economy and infrastructure.
 With governments and private institutions redeveloping entire districts to create jobs and foster innovation, as well as provide adequate housing and living spaces, the inflow of highly skilled migrants is very likely to persist, boding for a strong real estate investment case.

-Berlin is the most populous city in the EU, with 3.69 million residents as of 2020, and is expected to exceed 4 million by 2030.
+Berlin is the most populous city in the EU, with 3.7 million residents as of 2023, and is expected to exceed 4.1 million by 2040.
 This growth will put it 2 million residents ahead of Germany's second-largest city, Hamburg.
-With 83% of Berliners living in rental properties, the swelling population has intensified pressure on the already strained housing stock, pushing rents higher.
+With 85% of Berliners living in rental properties, the growing population has intensified pressure on the already strained housing stock, pushing rents higher.
 Those hoping to invest in Berlin have been eager to capitalise on this robust rental market.

 Despite the increasing rents, Berlin remains a more affordable option for renters compared to other major German cities such as Munich, Frankfurt, and Stuttgart, as noted by Savills.